-I will admit, however, that even without that sense of being away from home that I seem to, ultimately, be addicted to: There are some pretty damn amazing places to visit on this great continent.
+I will admit that even without that sense of being away from home I seem to, ultimately, be addicted to: There are some pretty damn amazing places to visit on this great continent.
 Below, you’ll start to find a few of the best…

 When to visit North America

-Okay, trust me: I recognize the sheer impossibility of answering this question in the above heading to anyone’s satisfaction in a few choice words.
-(But, hey, I needed to stick to the same structure in all these travel guides, so maybe you can give me a pass if my answer isn’t satisfactory.
+Okay, trust me: I recognize the impossibility of answering this question in the heading above to anyone’s satisfaction in a few words.
+(But, hey, I needed to stick to the same structure in these travel guides.
+Give me a pass if my answer isn’t satisfactory.
 Deal?)

-In a continent this massive and covering numerous climatic zones, there’s bound to be some inconsistencies in locking down when to visit.
-Which time of year to visit North America depends as much on your intended destination as your interests!
+In a continent as massive and covering numerous climatic zones as North America, there’s bound to be some inconsistency in locking down when to visit.
+Which time of year to visit North America depends as much on your intended destination as your interests.

-Overall, the best time to visit North America is in the summer months between June and August or in the late spring and early fall.
-Of course, that’s super misleading as different destinations throughout the continent will experience different weather patterns at the same time.
+The best time to visit North America is in the summer months between June and August or in the late spring and early fall.
+Of course, that’s kinda misleading.
+Different destinations throughout the continent will experience different weather patterns at the same time.

-To dial it in a little more, be sure to check the recommendations for each individual city or region you’re planning to reason.
-Here are a few things to keep in mind, however:
+To dial it in a little more, check the recommendations for each individual city or region you’re planning to visit.
+Here are a few general things to keep in mind:

 - The winter months can get unsettlingly cold in the northern part of the continent.
 If you don’t like cold weather, avoid Canada and the northern United States in the winter.
-If you love skiing or winter sports or want to see the Northern Lights, however, this is obvious a great season to travel for you.
+If you love skiing or winter sports or want to see the Northern Lights, however, this is obviously a great season to travel.

 - Hurricane season occurs between June and November in the southern areas of North America.
-Be sure to keep an eye on the weather before travelling to the south at this time.
+Keep an eye on the weather before travelling to the south at this time.

-- For hiking, autumn tends to be one of the best times of the year to visit North America.
+- For hiking, autumn is one of the best times of the year to visit North America.
 In popular hiking locations like Utah, the summer heat can get excessive.
 In spring, mosquitoes elsewhere in the continent can be a real drag.
 (Trust me, I grew up in Northern Ontario.
 You don’t want to deal with this!)

 Where to go in North America

 Along the west coast, Canada’s finest scenery awaits.
-Wind-swept coastlines give way to coastal mountains that merge inland to east over a distance that would contain a European country or two.
-The east coast with its laid-back maritime attitude and seascape provides an equally beguiling escape.
+Wind-swept coastlines give way to coastal mountains merging inland to east over a distance that would envelop a European country or two.
+With its laid-back maritime attitude and seascape, the east coast provides an equally beguiling escape.

 Throw into the mix world-famous politeness and hospitality (and a healthy national obsession with hockey), and you’ll see why so many travellers instantly feel at home in the Great White North.

 Ready to plan your trip to Canada?
-Check out some of these resources from our Canada Travel Guide!
+Check out these resources from our Canada Travel Guide!

-Much like its northern neighbour, trying to tie together an idea of what awaits travellers in the United States is simply impossible.
-The sprawl of the entire country east to west and north to south over several time zones and climate areas alone is a simple indicator of the variety of landscapes that you’ll stumble upon.
+Much like its northern neighbour, trying to tie together an idea of what awaits travellers in the United States is impossible.
+The sprawl of the country, east to west and north to south, over several time zones and climate areas alone is a simple indicator of the variety of landscapes that you’ll stumble upon.
 From deserts ringed with canyons & mountains to lush forests sprawled over rivers and alpine mountainscapes, it’s all there for the taking.

 Perhaps more famous than its natural attractions are America’s cities.
-There’s hardly a person on earth who hasn’t dreamed of drowning in the bustle of New York City, celeb-hunting in Los Angeles, loosing their purse-strings in Las Vegas or relaxing to some jazz in New Orleans.
+There’s hardly a person on earth who hasn’t dreamed of drowning in the bustle of New York City, celeb-hunting in Los Angeles, loosening their purse strings in Las Vegas, or relaxing to some jazz in New Orleans.

 Whichever side of the coin you’re on, the USA isn’t a travel destination that’ll disappoint you.